windmill/windmill/windmill/html/ide-readme.txt

 From here you can click "Expand Control" to run tests.

 All test commands are available that are in the selenium core but in a new format:
-	example: windmill.doClick("link=Create an Account");
+	example: windmill.controller.click('id':'blah');

-Here windmill is the object created to allow for direct javascript interaction with the core. doClick is the selenium action you want to perform, this could also by doType, doKeyDown etc.
+Here windmill is the object created to allow for direct javascript interaction with the core. doClick is the windmill action you want to perform, this could also by doType, doKeyDown etc.
 The next piece is the parameters, some tests only require a locator such as the above example is saying click this link.
 These can also be specified with id's or xpath.

 An example with to parameters:
-	example windmill.doType("id=loginDialogPasswordInput", "test");
+	example windmill.controller.type('id':'blah', 'text':"test");

-This is telling selenium to type in the text box with the id: loginDialogPasswordInput, and to type the text "test".
+This is telling windmill to type in the text box with the id: loginDialogPasswordInput, and to type the text "test".

 Configuration: